meengit/SublimeLinter-contrib-codeclimate/README.md

 SublimeLinter-contrib-codeclimate
 =================================

-> Please note: This was originally a fork of [codeclimate/SublimeLinter-contrib-codeclimate][codeclimate-origin] to make it compatible for SublimeLinter 4.

 [![Build Status](https://travis-ci.org/codeclimate/SublimeLinter-contrib-codeclimate.svg?branch=master)](https://travis-ci.org/codeclimate/SublimeLinter-contrib-codeclimate)

 This linter plugin for [SublimeLinter][docs] provides an interface to [codeclimate](https://github.com/codeclimate/codeclimate).
 Code Climate supports a variety of languages through standardized Docker images known as static analysis engines.